2014 Exceptionalism in America

 Don’t believe me?
-Check out China, India, Vietnam and other countries around the world that are moving toward Capitalism.
-If they had the Constitution it would just get them there at warp speed.
+Check out China, India, Vietnam and other countries around the world that are moving toward Free Market Capitalism.
+If they had the Constitution to guide them it would just get them there at warp speed.

 This state of pure freedom was exactly what America must have been like for the first one hundred plus years before the progressive liberals started to erode our Constitutional freedom.